grossamos/throwscape/Readme.md

 cargo run -- --source ./example
 ```

-### Dependencies
-As of right now, the entire webserver is written in pure (as close to the metal) rust.
-Thus no further crates or dependencies outside of the OS exist.

 ## Roadmap
 ### Planned features
 1. serving of static webpages based on local files (ex. html, css, etc.) with HTTP/1.1